arish-panjwani/Pillars-of-web-development/README.md

 # website_development_project

-This is a project done as an assignment for the course HTML, CSS and Javascript for Web Developers
+This is a project done as an assignment for the course "HTML, CSS and Javascript for Web Developers"